aliopas/new-portfolio/README.md

-# Firebase Studio Portfolio
+# Firebase Studio Portfolio (Ready for Vercel)

 This is a Next.js portfolio starter project built in Firebase Studio.
-It's fully configured to work with Firebase for authentication, database, and hosting.
+It's fully configured to connect to a Firebase backend for authentication and database, and it's ready to be deployed to **Vercel**.

 ## Getting Started: Local Setup